ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The UEID should be permanent.
 It should never change for a given device / entity.
 In addition, it should not be reprogrammable.
 UEID’s are variable length.
-All implementations MUST handle UEID's that are 33 bytes long (1 type byte and 256 bits).
-The recommended maximum is also 33 bytes.
+All implementations MUST be able to receive UEID's that are 33 bytes long (1 type byte and 256 bits).
+The recommended maximum sent is also 33 bytes.

 When the entity constructs the UEID, the first byte is a type and the following bytes the ID for that type.
 Several types are allowed to